Game balance: Overpowered and underpowered

-The terms “overpowered” (op) and “underpowered” (up) are used on game elements and game mechanics that are too good or bad to describe a lack of game balance.
-Ian Schreiber, however, offers a more precise definition: If a game element is too strong even with the highest possible cost, it is overpowered.
+The terms “overpowered” (OP) and “underpowered” (UP) are used on game elements and mechanics that are too good or bad to describe a lack of game balance.
+More precisely, if a game element is too strong even with the highest possible cost, it is overpowered.
 If it is too weak even with the lowest possible cost, it is underpowered.
-On the other hand, a game element might simply be over cost or under cost for the benefit it provides.
+On the other hand, a game element might simply be too expensive or not expensive enough for the benefit it provides.

 Colloquially, overpowered is often used when describing a specific class in an RPG, a specific faction in strategic games, or a specific tactic, ability, weapon or unit in various games.
 For something to be deemed overpowered, it is either the best choice in a disproportionate number of situations (marginalizing other choices) and/or excessively hard to counter by the opponent compared to the effort required to use it.

 Underpowered often refers to when describing a specific class in an RPG, a specific faction in strategic games, or a specific tactic, ability, weapon or unit in various games as far weaker than average, resulting in it being always one of the worst options to pick in most situations.
 In such way, it is often marginalized by other choices because it's inherently weaker than similar options or it's much more easily countered by opponents.

 Gimp

 A gimp is a character, character class or character ability that is underpowered in the context of the game (e.g. a close range warrior class equipping a full healing boosting armor set, despite having no healing abilities).
 Gimped characters lack effectiveness compared to other characters at a similar level of experience.
 A player may gimp a character by assigning skills and abilities that are inappropriate for the character class, or by developing the character inefficiently.
 However, this is not always the case, as some characters are purposely "gimped" by the game's developers in order to provide an incentive for raising their level, or to give the player an early head-start.
 An example of this is Final Fantasy's Mystic Knight class, which starts out weak, but is able to become the most powerful class if brought to a very high level.
-Gimps may also be accidental on the part of the developer, and may require a software patch to rebalance.
+Gimps may also be accidental on the part of the developer, and may require a software patch to balance.

 Sometimes, especially in MMORPGs, gimp is used as a synonym for nerf to describe a rule modification that weakens the affected target.
 Unlike the connotatively neutral term nerf, gimp in this usage often implies that the rule change unfairly disadvantages the target.